Blackbird (2007 film)

-Blackbird is a 2007 American drama film directed and written by Adam Rapp and starring Gillian Jacobs, Paul Sparks, and Danny Hoch.
+Blackbird is a 2007 American drama film written and directed by Adam Rapp and starring Gillian Jacobs, Paul Sparks, and Danny Hoch.
 It was adapted from a play written by Rapp.

 It debuted at South by Southwest and went on to screen at the Edinburgh Film Festival and the Charlotte Film Festival, where it won "Best Narrative Feature".

 Plot

 In 1990s New York City, teen runaway and stripper Froggy is caught in the throes of heroin addiction as she falls in love with a fellow junkie, war veteran Baylis.
 The couple finds comfort in each other, yet they are already far too deep in a wild downward spiral.
 The possibility of redemption arises, with hope for some semblance of a "normal life", but Bayliss and Froggy are unable to find the strength and control to clean themselves up.
 Their path leads inexorably toward mutual self-destruction.